boeni-industries/aico/docs/architecture/message_bus.md

 The Core Message Bus is the central nervous system of AICO, enabling modular, event-driven communication between all system components.
 It implements a publish-subscribe (pub/sub) pattern that allows modules to communicate without direct dependencies, supporting AICO's core principles of modularity, autonomy, and extensibility.

+**🔒 Security First:** All message bus communication is encrypted using CurveZMQ with mandatory authentication.
+There is no plaintext fallback - the system enforces secure communication or fails completely.

 This architecture document describes the design, implementation, and integration patterns of AICO's central message bus system, which serves as the foundation for inter-module communication and coordination.

 ## Design Principles